 With few exceptions, when we dine out, we tap in to a lot of bad stuff all in one habit.
 Ah… who cares?!
 As long as it tastes good, we walk away happy and come back for more later, right?

 Let’s focus on the financials for a bit.
 People waste a lot of money on dining out – anecdotal evidence and personal experiences tell us that much.
-The actual numbers, however, are quite shocking:
+The grocery vs restaurant/bar spend numbers, however, are quite shocking:

-That’s right – for the first time in HISTORY, Americans are spending more at restaurants and bars than they are at grocery stores.
+That’s right – for the first time in HISTORY, Americans are spending more at restaurants and bars (black line) than they are at grocery stores (red line).
 In just over 20 years, we’ve gone from spending half as much on dining/drinking out versus groceries, to equivalent levels.

 Of course, this does not mean that Americans are getting equally as much food from restaurants as they are from the groceries they eat at home – with the markups it’s probably more like one-quarter as much food.